Frequently Asked Questions

 How many instances can I run?

-Is data persistent?
+Is data persistent on instances?

 How do I manage my running instances?

-Can I use Docker Compose?
+Can I use custom domains?

 Still Have Questions?